IPTV Smarters Keeps Crashing on Samsung or LG TV? Here's the Fix (2026 Guide)

 -

-overheating during UHD streams
+overheating during UHD sports

 The most reliable fixes are: